EZ

 - either one leg that is shorter or longer

-15 degrees along the bottom.
+than the rest.
 A little extra

 time and care in making the sawhorse legs